Academic Calendar, Catalog, Schedules and Forms

 Additional closings will be posted.
 All weather-related and/or emergency campus-wide cancellations are announced on Toledo radio and television stations.
 Do not call the Lourdes University switchboard.
 (Evening classes include all classes beginning at or after 3:50 p.m.)

 All courses may only be repeated once.
 To determine whether a course may be repeated, a student who does not withdraw from a class prior to the financial aid “freeze date” is considered to have “taken” the course.

 Financial Aid Freeze

-Aid is determined by the student’s enrollment on the dates listed below.
+Aid is determined by the student’s enrollment as of the Freeze Date.
 For courses that begin later in the term (Q or late summer sessions), you must be registered for the course(s) on the Freeze Date if you wish to be considered for aid for those credit hours.

 Note: If you do register for a part of term class and receive aid based on that enrollment, and do not attend, your aid will be adjusted and you may owe the University money.
 Remember, for aid, you must be enrolled for all sessions and part of term sessions, e.g. Q classes, all summer sessions, before the Freeze Date.

 All changes in registration are made officially in the Office of the Registrar with the approval of the student’s advisor.
 No student may register for a class after the late registration period.
 Effective date of withdrawal is the date on the official Add/Drop form signed by the advisor.
 Mere cessation of attendance does not constitute official withdrawal.